antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 ![MVC on fat clients](/images/MVC_fat_client.png)

-Here Action updates Model and View is re-rendered immediately because it observers the state of the Model.
+Here Action updates Model and View is re-rendered immediately because it observes the state of the Model.

 Later MVC was adopted for cilent-server applications and more specifically for HTTP.
 Some of the HTTP implementations were completely wrong: